Gaddafi diehards in Sirte hold up Libyan troops

 Government forces set up more roadblocks across the city over the weekend, but especially in and around Abu Salim, an area of run-down apartment blocks where the clashes took place.

-As the bulldozers set about the Bab al-Azizyah compound, a heavily fortified construction spread over six sq-km (2.3 sq miles) that symbolised his repressive rule, men chanted, "God is greatest.
+As the bulldozers set about the Bab al-Azizyah compound, a heavily fortified construction spread over 2.3 square miles that symbolized his repressive rule, men chanted, "God is greatest.
 This is for the blood of the martyrs."

 Some fired machineguns into the air.